 Equipment and Supplies

-If you purchase an existing restaurant, then it may include much of the equipment that you will need.
-This could save you quite a bit of money.
+If you purchase an existing restaurant, it may include much of the equipment that you will need.
+This could save you quite a lot of money.
 Otherwise, restaurant equipment and supplies will be a big expenditure.
-Equipment includes everything from commercial ovens, to refrigeration, to work tables, sinks, cookware, cooking utensils and much, much more.
+Equipment includes everything from commercial ovens, refrigeration, work tables and sinks, to cookware, cooking utensils, and more.

-You will also need create an appealing atmopshere that matches your restaurant's theme.
-Everything included in this is part of your restaurant decor expense and it needs to be in your budget.
-It can include everyting from tables and chairs, to tableware, to lighting, to wall-hangings and more.
-Decor also includes your table settings, dinnerware and flatwareexpenses, It may also include your condiment holders, napkin dispensers, caddies, and more.
+You will also need to create an appealing atmopshere that matches your restaurant's them.
+This can include everyting from tables and chairs, to lighting, wall-hangings and more.
+Decor also includes your table settings, dinnerware and flatware expenses, It may also include your condiment holders, napkin dispensers, caddies, and more.
 Be sure to include all these costs in your budget under decor expenses.

 Licenses and Permits

-Another thing you need to plan for is the cost of acquiring all your licenses and permits.
-You may also need to pay for the inspections required prior to opening your establishment.
-In addition to these expenses, you may need contractors to repair damages or upgrade your establishment to meet the law codes.
-This may be considered unexpected expenses, but if you put them in you budget, then you will be covered.
+You will also need to budget in the cost of acquiring all your licenses and permits.
+You will need to pay for all the inspections required prior to opening your establishment.
+In addition to these expenses, you may need contractors to repair damages or upgrade your establishment to meet building law codes.
+These may be unexpected expenses, but if you include them in you budget, you will be covered.

 Food and Beverages

 Food and beverage costs are a staple budget item for any restaurant.
-As you establish yourself with vendors, you may have to pay initial upfront costs for the food items you order in order to establish a good credit rating.
-This will require a great deal of money, and obviously this is one expense that will remain on your budget throughout the life of your restaurant.
+As you establish yourself with vendors, you may have to pay initial upfront costs for your food orders so that you can establish a good credit rating.
+Needless to say, this expense will remain on your budget throughout the life of your restaurant.

-There are also several other start up expenses such as computers for keeping business records as well POS systems.
-Signage is another often overlooked expense and advertising costs must be budgeted as well.
-You will also need funds to pay your staff even before the business opens to the public.
-You will also need extra funds available for the unforeseeable things that crop up, and this should also be clearly spelled out in your budget.
+There are also several other start up expenses that will be required, such as computers for keeping business records as well POS systems.
+Signage, menus, advertising costs and, of course, employee payrolls, must be budgeted as well.
+You will also need to budget for the unforeseeable things that will inevitably crop up, so it won't harm your business.

-Once you create a detailed budget outlining the funds required prior to opening your business, you will be in a much better position to solicit those funds.
+Once you create a detailed budget outlining the funds required prior to opening your business, you will be in an excellent position to solicit those funds.